captaincy-io/jeff-app-public-roadmap/README.md

-# jeff-app-public-roadmap
+# Jeff public roadmap
-The public roadmap of Jeff, an app compagnon designed to keep you in the loop with the latest updates from AWS services.
+This repository is used as public roadmap of Jeff, an app companion designed to keep you in the loop with the latest updates from AWS services.